DVD-Video: Blu-ray Disc and HD DVD

 Two competing high-definition (HD) optical-disc formats, HD DVD and Blu-ray, were introduced in 2006.
 The HD DVD format, promoted by Toshiba, was backed by the DVD Forum, which voted to make it the official successor to DVD.
 Opposing HD DVD was the Blu-ray format, led by the Blu-ray Disc Association, which shares many members with the DVD forum.

 With HD DVD launched in March 2006 and Blu-ray launched in June of the same year, a format war started.
 Industry analysts likened the situation to the VHS/Betamax format war of the 1980s.
-At the time of their launch, consumer awareness of either high-definition format was severely limited, with the end result that most consumers avoided both formats, already content with DVD.
+At the time of their launch, consumer awareness of either high-definition format was severely limited, with the result that most consumers avoided both formats, already content with DVD.
 In February 2008, Toshiba capitulated, citing low demand for HD DVD and the faster growth of Blu-ray, and the inclusion of the format in the video game system PlayStation 3 (PS3), among other reasons.
 Toshiba ended production of their HD DVD players and discontinued promotion of the format, while the HD DVD movie release schedule concluded by June 2008.

 After HD DVD was discontinued, Blu-ray became the de facto high-definition optical disc format.
 However, sales figures suggest that DVD is in no immediate danger of disappearing.
 All standard DVDs will play on existing Blu-ray players, making the switch to Blu-ray much easier than the switch from VHS to DVD.
 Moreover, some labels are cutting back on Blu-ray Disc releases in favor of DVD-Video, claiming that low sales do not justify the more expensive Blu-ray Disc format.
 In addition, a growing number of hardware vendors are enhancing their Blu-ray players with Internet connectivity for subscription-based video downloads.

 Ultra HD Blu-ray is the latest version available, supporting 4K resolution content.

 CBHD

 China Blue High-definition Disc (CBHD) was introduced in September 2007.
 This format is based on HD DVD.
-While the Blu-ray format is marketed internationally, CBHDs have sold significantly in the Chinese market.
+While the Blu-ray format is marketed internationally, CBHDs are exclusively marketed in China.